ReactiveX/RxSwift/Documentation/GettingStarted.md

 }
 ```

-**When sequence sends `Complete` or `Error` event all internal resources that compute sequence elements will be freed.**
+**When a sequence sends the `Complete` or `Error` event all internal resources that compute sequence elements will be freed.**

-**To cancel production of sequence elements and free resources immediately, call `dispose` on returned subscription.**
+**To cancel production of sequence elements and free resources immediately, call `dispose` on the returned subscription.**

-If a sequence terminates in finite time, not calling `dispose` or not using `addDisposableTo(disposeBag)` won't cause any permanent resource leaks, but those resources will be used until sequence completes in some way (finishes producing elements or error happens).
+If a sequence terminates in finite time, not calling `dispose` or not using `addDisposableTo(disposeBag)` won't cause any permanent resource leaks.
+However, those resources will be used until the sequence completes, either by finishing production of elements or returning an error.

-If a sequence doesn't terminate in some way, resources will be allocated permanently unless `dispose` is being called manually, automatically inside of a `disposeBag`, `takeUntil` or some other way.
+If a sequence does not terminate in some way, resources will be allocated permanently unless `dispose` is called manually, automatically inside of a `disposeBag`, `takeUntil` or in some other way.

-**Using dispose bags or `takeUntil` operator is a robust way of making sure resources are cleaned up and we recommend using them in production even though sequence will terminate in finite time.**
+**Using dispose bags or `takeUntil` operator is a robust way of making sure resources are cleaned up.
+We recommend using them in production even if the sequences will terminate in finite time.**

 In case you are curious why `ErrorType` isn't generic, you can find explanation [here](DesignRationale.md#why-error-type-isnt-generic).

 ## Disposing

 There is one additional way an observed sequence can terminate.
-When you are done with a sequence and want to release all of the resources that were allocated to compute upcoming elements, calling dispose on a subscription will clean this up for you.
+When we are done with a sequence and we want to release all of the resources allocated to compute the upcoming elements, we can call `dispose` on a subscription.

-Here is an example with `interval` operator.
+Here is an example with the `interval` operator.

 ```swift
 let subscription = Observable<Int>.interval(0.3, scheduler: scheduler)